alvarezsound/Python-Live-Project/README.md

 # Python Live Project
 After completing the Python course, I participated in a two week sprint.
 I was tasked with using Python within the Django framework to create a dynamic web application.
-I chose cartoons as my topic and I built a destinations website that allows a user to create, review, update and delete information about their favorite cartoon series.
+I chose cartoons as my topic and I built a destinations website that allows a user to create, review, update, and delete information about their favorite cartoon series.
 I used several functions in the views in order to retrieve data and display them on the applicable HTML template.
 Additionally, I connected an API and wrote a basic JSON response that allows the user to search any word in the Oxford Dictionary and view it's definition.
-I also used Beautiful Soup to scrape/parse data from other sites to display on my site.
+I also used the Python librarry Beautiful Soup to scrape/parse data from other sites to display on my site.

 ## Table of Contents
 - [Creating The Basic App](#Creating-The-Basic-App)